Create and use a template page

 To make the URL available on the site, use any one of the following modules as an example:

-You can also add it as a link to entry or channel descriptions, and event on other template pages.
+You can also add it as a link to entry or channel descriptions, and even on other template pages.

 Examples